-Project monitoring/evaluation of success (limited to 4,000 characters):
+Project monitoring/evaluation of success (limited to 1,500 characters):

+Brief summary of monitoring and evaluation plan.
 How will the success of the project be assessed, and who is responsible for long-term maintenance and monitoring?
-Has an evaluation/monitoring plan been completed?
 The benefit(s) should be quantifiable; that is, you can measure or count the amount of habitat and/or species benefited, or the outcomes/results of your project.
 Also include a brief description of adaptive management strategies that will be used if the monitoring or evaluation indicates that project objectives are not being met.